-of the Interior.
+The College of Justice had recognized as early as 1773 that the 1686 Swedish Church Order was no longer able to satisfactorily order church life and worship in Livonia, Estonia and elsewhere.
+It charged the St. Petersburg clergy with the responsibility of offering some new alternative.
+Nothing much came of the assignment.
+The Courlandian complaint against liturgical tinkering was signed Count Friedrich Wilhelm von Buxhöwden, the military governor and civil commander of Courland, Livonia and Estonia, and in July 1804 it was sent to Count Viktor Kochubev, the minister of the interior.
 As a result of this complaint a committee was established to deal with the situation.
 Included in its membership was the same Livonian Superintendent Sonntag whom Buxhöwden had identified as part of the problem.
-Also sitting on the committee were Prosecutor Georg Friedrich Sahlfeldt who was a consultant to the College of Justice, Dean Tomas Rheinbott of St. Petersburg, and a number of other prominent pastors, included among whom was Dean Wehrt who had authored the 1786 and 1792 rationalist Courlandian Agendas.
+Also sitting on the committee were Prosecutor Georg Friedrich Sahlfeldt who was a consultant to the College of Justice, Dean Tomas Rheinbott of St. Petersburg, and a number of other prominent pastors, included among whom was Pastor Wehrt who had authored the 1786 and 1792 rationalist Courlandian Agendas.

 The task assigned to this committee was to produce a single liturgy which every Lutheran congregation would be obligated to use.
-It soon became clear that the members of the committee, most of whom were themselves rationalist, were not able to come to any common agreement as to the value and purpose of congregational worship.
+It soon became clear that the members of the committee, most of whom were themselves rationalists, were not able to come to any common agreement as to the value and purpose of congregational worship.
 Although they were charged with the formulation of a new liturgy to be used by people of widely divergent educational backgrounds and conflicting theological positions, they could not even agree among themselves about how this could be accomplished.
 They could not get beyond a heated discussion about the goal and purpose of liturgy in the Protestant Church.
-They could all agree that the moral improvement of the worshiper must be a matter of first concern, but there was no common mind among them as to what any of this had to do with God.
+They could all agree that the moral improvement of the worshipper must be a matter of first concern, but there was no common mind among them as to what any of this had to do with God.
 As Superintendent Sonntag noted, God is beyond being moved in any way by anything said or done by those who worship him.
 Thus, he concluded, it should be clear to all that the chief purpose of worship is to move man.
 In a word, worship is about man; its purpose is to inspire his moral aspirations.
 The old liturgical services did not properly fulfill this purpose.
 In addition those services were far too ceremonial, recalling the Catholic era.
-What was most needed today was worship which would cultivate holy silence, solemnity, the careful attention of the hearers, patriotism, and other moral goals.
+What was most needed today was worship which would cultivate holy silence, solemnity, the careful attention of the hearers, patriotism and other moral goals.
 Careful attention must be given to the inclusion of hymns which would implant in man the proper ideals.
 In short the old service must be eliminated completely.
-However, the committee could not agree as to what should replace it, excepting, of course, that it must contain within it reverential petitions on behalf of the tsar and his household.68
+However, the committee could not agree as to what should replace it, excepting, of course, that it must contain within it reverential petitions on behalf of the tsar and his household.